heinc1010/BAMixChecker/README.md

 The recommended SNP loci selection steps are described below:

-1.Filter out uncertain variants from a list of SNP observed in the species of interest.
+1. Filter out uncertain variants from a list of SNP observed in the species of interest.
 It is recommended to filter variants using mapping quality, quality by depth condition, etc.

-2. Remove SNPs in low mapping region such as regions of low complexity, segmentally duplicated regions, simple repeat regions, etc. Such information may be available from the annotation database or you can get these region information from e.g the UCSC genome browser simple repeat regions track.
+2. Remove SNPs in low mapping region such as regions of low complexity, segmentally duplicated regions, simple repeat regions, etc. Such information may be available from the annotation database or you can get these regions information from e.g the UCSC genome browser simple repeat regions track.

 3. For SNPs located in high mapping rate regions, select SNP loci with only a higher MAF.
 For human, we apply a global MAF (GMAF) over 0.45 and below 0.55 and a MAF over 0.35 and below 0.65 within each population.
 If the database does not have MAF information for the study population of interest, GMAF information can be applied.
-However, we recommend to consider higher GMAF condition if the SNP set is too large to produce expected results.
+However, we recommend considering higher GMAF condition if the SNP set is too large to produce expected results.
 This may happen due to lack of proper annotation filtering at an earlier step.

 For targeted sequencing dataset, the SNP set should take into consideration not only a higher MAF but also the number of SNPs.